Neuromyelitis optica (NMO) is a rare autoimmune disease that affects the central nervous system.

 How is neuromyelitis optica diagnosed?

-Your healthcare provider may do a variety of tests if he or she suspects NMO, such as:
+Your healthcare provider may do a variety of tests if they suspect NMO, such as:

 MRI scan of your brain and spinal cord